 Each summer, teams work tirelessly to move garments from the historic storage room into new climate-controlled storage, researching and recording the history of each piece.
 Through this internship, rare survivals such as extant American livery, dresses worn by first ladies, and early French couture were discovered.
 Out of the thousands of objects that have been preserved, nearly 100 pieces were chosen for this landmark exhibition, highlighting the wide range of stories that could be told through the collection.

 The Spectrum of Fashion

-The Spectrum of Fashion exhibition is made possible through the generous support of the Richard C. von Hess Foundation, The Helen Clay Frick Foundation, Maryland Heritage Areas Authority, Baltimore National Heritage Area, PNC Bank, Barbara P. Katz, and many additional individual donors.
+The Spectrum of Fashion exhibition was made possible through the generous support of the Richard C. von Hess Foundation, The Helen Clay Frick Foundation, Maryland Heritage Areas Authority, Baltimore National Heritage Area, PNC Bank, Barbara P. Katz, and many additional individual donors.

 An Adopt-a-Mannequin fundraising effort also helped support the expense of customizing and mounting each of the historic garments for the exhibition.